m3y54m/Embedded-Engineering-Roadmap/README.md

 ### ✳️ Soft Skills

+Similar to other professions, embedded engineers require soft skills that can't be solely obtained from reading or watching videos.
+These skills are cultivated through interactions and tackling various work obstacles.
+Improving soft skills is not a one-size-fits-all approach.
+It will vary based on one's individual traits and requires self-awareness of your strengths and areas for growth.
+Enhancing these skills takes time and effort.

 - [🔘 Soft Skills For Embedded Systems Software Developers](https://www.embeddedrelated.com/showarticle/1470.php)
 - [🔘 10 Skills Every Embedded Engineer Should Have](https://medium.com/@lanceharvieruntime/10-skills-every-embedded-engineer-should-have-dcb867095b91)